class String

 string[substring]

-When the single String argument substring is given, returns the substring from self if found, otherwise nil:
+When the single String argument substring is given, it returns the substring from self if found, otherwise nil:

 'foo'['oo'] # => "oo"